pulsar-edit/pulsar/hooks/README.md

 | post-merge | This hook executes after a branch merge has occurred |
 | update_editor.sh | The actual brains of the hooks.
 Performs a yarn install, yarn build, yarn build:apm, and syncs all submodules. |

+### Disclaimer
+These hooks are not guaranteed.
+These were made out of convenience and presented to the org as an optional tool for usage.

 ### Usage
 There are several ways to apply these hooks:
 - You can manually copy the files over to the `<pulsar-repo-root>/.git/hooks` folder and validate that they are executable - the effect should be immediate.
 This is the preferred option for Windows.